emwords: Recommended reading

 - The Australian secretary – 2nd edn, Pitman, Melbourne, 1989 – major rewrite

-- Effective writing: plain English at work – 1st edn, Pitman / Longman Cheshire, Melbourne, 1989 – the precursor of the second edition shown at the top of this page; with a UK edition (1991), it sold for 25 years.
+- Effective writing: plain English at work – 1st edn, Pitman / Longman Cheshire, Melbourne, 1989 – the precursor of the second edition shown at the top of this page; with a UK edition (1991), reprints sold for 25 years

 New: booklet series

-Elizabeth is currently (2018) working on the start of a series of booklets on a number of aspects of writing, editing, business, English grammar and related topics.
+Elizabeth is currently (2019) working on a series of booklets on a number of aspects of writing, editing, business, English grammar and related topics.
 Watch this page!!

 For details of books on business practices, other books about words, effective writing and plain English, and for outlines of training (including Grammar in a nutshell workshops), coaching and mentoring in writing (academic, workplace and fiction), editing, setting up a freelance business, contact us.